'Jota the slotter' can make the difference for Liverpool this season - but is Origi's time up?

 Van Dijk takes another big step

-After just over 20 minutes against Hertha Berlin in Tirol last Thursday, Virgil van Dijk was able to double his workload in Evian a week later.
+After just over 20 minutes against Hertha Berlin in Tirol last Thursday, Van Dijk was able to double his workload in Evian a week later.

 The Dutchman, making just his second appearance since returning from a long-term knee injury, lasted 42 minutes of Liverpool’s first game against Bologna.